Niall McCarthy (judge): Judicial career

-On 21 August 1992, just weeks before his sudden death, McCarthy delivered a coruscating dissent in Attorney General v.
-Hamilton [1993] 2 I. R. 250, the case that upheld the Reynolds government's claim to absolute confidentiality for cabinet discussions.
-This was in the context of the Hamilton tribunal enquiries into the issue of export credit insurance: McCarthy appended to his judgment the civil service note of what Mr Reynolds had said the government had decided on that topic.
+On 21 August 1992, just weeks before his sudden death, McCarthy delivered a coruscating dissent in Attorney General v Hamilton [1993] 2 I. R. 250, the case that upheld the Reynolds government's claim to absolute confidentiality for cabinet discussions.
+This was in the context of the Hamilton tribunal enquiries into the issue of export credit insurance: McCarthy appended to his judgment the civil service note of what Reynolds had said the government had decided on that topic.
 Though McCarthy was in the minority (with Mr Justice Séamus Egan), the absolute confidentiality found to attach was removed by the twelfth amendment to the constitution of 1997.

 On 1 October 1992, Niall McCarthy and his wife were killed in a motor accident near Seville in Spain whilst he was a sitting judge.